Excel AVERAGEIFS Function

 - Criteria2: In the above mentioned Criteria Range 2 for which value we need to consider the average.

-Note: Logical value TRUE or FALSE are considered as 1 and 0.
+Note: Logical value TRUE or FALSE is considered as 1 and 0.
 Even zero value is considered for average.

 In the above data, we need to take the average of the region “North” for the month “Mar.”
 So here we need to look at two criteria’s to take the average out.

 - Open AVERAGEIFS function now.

 - Since we need to take the average Sales select the “Sales” column for the Average Range argument.

 - Next argument is Criteria Range 2 so select “Month” column as the reference.